Plant Pigments Phytonutrients and Antioxidants

 The chlorophyll pigment found abundantly in green leafy vegetables like spinach, kale, and broccoli has been linked to an impressive range of health benefits.

-These include promoting heart health, boosting immunity, and even reducing cancer risk.
+These include promoting heart health, boosting immunity, and reducing cancer risk.
 The secret behind these benefits lies within the unique ability of chlorophyll molecules to repair damaged DNA.

 Unchecked DNA damage can potentially lead to the emergence of sicknesses such as cancer.
-Chlorophyll works by binding with carcinogens (cancer-causing agents) present inside our bodies, thereby preventing them from causing harm.
+Chlorophyll works by binding with carcinogens (cancer-causing agents) inside our bodies, thereby preventing them from causing harm.

 Green Vegetables for DNA Repair